abbos2101/minfin_one_id/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature request
-about: Suggest a new idea for Flutter EasyLoading.
+about: Suggest a new idea for Minfin OneID.

 ---